RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/flat__log_8hpp.md

    // (which wraps a YAML::Node object).
 They have to extract the options they need
    // from this structure.
 The options present there are passed directly from the inifile,

+   /// Map in which to keep factory functions for the priors
    // Whenever you add a new prior, you need to add an entry here in order to
    // have it accessible via the inifile (by whatever name you specify here).